 NOTE: GS1 is the only authorised provider of Global Trade Item Numbers (GTINs).

 Becoming a member of GS1 is simple - visit the GS1 website and complete the membership application process.
 Provide information about your business, including your products and how you plan to use GS1 standards.
 Once your application is approved, you’ll receive a GS1 company prefix and can start using GS1 barcodes and standards.

 GS1 plays a vital role in e-commerce by providing standards for identifying and exchanging product information.
 Many retailers, like Amazon, use GTINs to verify the authenticity of products and have required all items to be listed in the GS1 database.

-Orca Scan is GS1 approved barcode tracking platform and solution provider that helps makes it easy to build complete barcode solutions without the need for hardware devices and code.
-Using just the mobile app & web-based spreadsheet Orca Scan allows multiple users to collaborate in real-time with direct GS1 standard support.
+Orca Scan is a GS1 UK-approved barcode tracking platform and solution provider that helps makes it easy to build complete barcode solutions without the need for hardware devices and code.
+Using just the mobile app & web-based spreadsheet Orca Scan allows multiple users to collaborate in real time.